India hammer Windies at World Cup

 Mandhana and Harmanpreet added 184, an India record for the fourth wicket and their highest partnership of any kind in a World Cup match.

-Harmanpreet could have been caught on 30, but Anisa Mohammed failed to get hand on a loopy chance at short fine leg, while Mandhana was put down on 94 and 118.
+Harmanpreet could have been caught on 30, but Anisa Mohammed failed to get a hand on a loopy chance at short fine leg, while Mandhana was put down on 94 and 118.

 Dottin's assault had India on the back foot, only for Rana to make the breakthrough.